 Less common side-effects may occur with some forms of corticosteroids.
 Inhalants may cause dry throat, headache, nausea, skin bruising or thinning, and an unpleasant taste.
 Nasal spray forms may irritate the nose or throat, and ointments, gels, or creams may irritate the skin.
 Again, these side-effects do not need medical attention unless they don't go away or they interfere with normal activities.

 In children and teenagers, these medicines can stop or slow growth and affect the function of the adrenal glands (small glands located above each kidney, which secrete natural corticosteroids).
 Another possible problem for children is that corticosteroids may make infections such as chickenpox and measles more serious.
-In older people, corticosteroids may increase the risk of high blood pressure and bone disease.
-Bone problems from corticosteroids are especially likely in older women.

 Corticosteroids may interact with a variety of other medicines.
 When this happens, the effects of one or both of the drugs may change, or the risk of side-effects may be greater.
 Anyone who takes corticosteroids should let the physician know all other medicines he or she is taking.
 Among the drugs that may interact with corticosteroids are: Insulin and diabetes medicines; Heart medicine such as digitalis; Diuretics (water pills); Medicine containing potassium or sodium; Immunizations (vaccinations); Cyclosporine (Sandimmune); Blood thinners, such as warfarin (Coumadin); Estrogen drugs, such as conjugated estrogens (Premarin) or oral contraceptives; Antacids (if taken frequently).